Active particles in tunable compressible environments: Results

 Here, $\Delta \rho$ denotes the density change and $\lambda$ corresponds to the typical length governing the dipolar interactions.
 The term $\rm \tilde{g}$ is the pair correlation function while $|\tilde{\mathbf{F}}^{\rm dip}|$ is the dipolar force evaluated at the contact point between an active and a passive particle.
 The density change $\Delta \rho$ can be expressed as the volume change due to the self-propulsion force.
 Equivalently, the pressure change $\Delta \rm p$ corresponds to the swim pressure due to the activity:

 where $\chi$ is the compressibility of the passive environment.
 The angular velocity $\langle \dot{\theta} \rangle$ is then approximated as

-In agreement with the experimental and numerical results, $\langle \dot{\theta} \rangle$ linearly increases with the self-propulsion speed $v_0$, and thus vanishes in equilibrium or for a force that is applied to the geometric center of the particle, such that $\ell =0$.
-In addition, this term disappears when the local density change of the environment around the active particle is negligible, as in experiments with a low-density background.
-The full coarse-grained theory is derived and reported in Sec.~\ref{Materials}.
+In agreement with the experimental and numerical results, $\langle \dot{\theta} \rangle$ increases linearly with the self-propulsion speed $v_0$, and thus vanishes in equilibrium or for a force that is applied to the geometric center of the particle ($\ell =0$).
+In addition, this term disappears when the local density change of the environment around the active particle is negligible, as in experiments with a low-density background, or when the background is incompressible, e.g. in a colloidal glass made of hard spheres.
+The full coarse-grained theory is derived and reported in Sec.~\ref{TheoSec}.